Mozilla Will Deprecate XUL Add-ons Before the End of 2017

 Personally I ran FireFox for exa

-Once Mozilla kills their extension framework, there is literally no longer any reason to continue using Firefox.

-In the future, they will do the same to Rust (Score:2)
+In the future, they will do the same to Rust (Score:3)

 If they were willing to deprecate what was once a flagship technology once, they will do it again.

-I've switched to Vivaldi (Score:2)
+I've switched to Vivaldi (Score:3)

+Same.
+As an old Opera Presto lover, Vivaldi was a welcome addition to the scene.
+I've been using it since 2015, trying to help with finding bugs and testing new snapshots.
+Definitely recommend if you're a fan of Opera =version 12.

 Re: (Score:2)